-Amal Devasia 1 and Michael Cada 2
+Amal Devasia, Member, IAENG and Michael Cada

-Abstract- A simple, efficient and reliable method to extrapolate bandlimited signals varying from lower to higher frequencies is proposed.
-The orthogonal properties of linear prolate spheroidal wave functions (PSWFs) are exploited to form an orthogonal basis set needed for synthesis.
-A significant step in the process is the higher order piecewise polynomial approximation of the overlap integral required for obtaining the expansion coefficients accurately with very high precision.
-Two sets of PSWFs, one relatively with lower Slepian frequency and the other with higher Slepian frequency, are considered.
-Numerical results of extrapolation of some standard test signals using the two sets are presented, compared, discussed, and some interesting inferences are made.
+Abstract- An efficient and reliable method to extrapolate bandlimited signals up to an arbitrarily high range of frequencies is proposed.
+The orthogonal properties of linear prolate spheroidal wave functions (PSWFs), also known as Slepian functions, are exploited to form an orthogonal basis set needed for synthesis.
+Higher order piecewise polynomial approximation is used for the calculation of overlap integral required for obtaining the expansion coefficients accurately with very high precision.
+A PSWFs set having a fixed Slepian frequency is utilized for performing extrapolation.
+Numerical results of extrapolation of some standard test signals using our algorithm are presented, compared, discussed, and some striking conclusions are made.